stxue1/wdl/SPEC.md

 | boolean   | `Boolean`        |
 | null      | `None`           |

-The return value is of type [`Union`](#union) and must be used in a context where it can be coerced to the expected type, or an error is raised.
+The return value is of type [`Union`](#union-hidden-type) and must be used in a context where it can be coerced to the expected type, or an error is raised.
 For example, if the JSON file contains `null`, then the return value will be `None`, meaning the value can only be used in a context where an optional type is expected.

 If the JSON file contains an array, then all the elements of the array must be coercible to the same type, or an error is raised.

 The `read_json` function does not have access to any WDL type information, so it cannot return an instance of a specific `Struct` type.
 Instead, it returns a generic `Object` value that must be coerced to the desired `Struct` type.

+Note that an empty file is not valid according to the JSON specification, and so calling `read_json` on an empty file raises an error.

 **Parameters**